zz1Ye/eloger/README.md

 `node` is the node API corresponding to the chain, and there can be multiple.

 💡 Ensure correct `YML` formatting for the added chain, with proper `indentation`.
+It is also recommended to provide nodes that support `trace` queries (e.g.[Chainnodes](https://www.chainnodes.org/) is free), otherwise, some event logs involving proxy contracts may not be parsed correctly.